-In March and April, as states first began releasing their “shelter-in-place” orders, plan sponsors had to deal with questions about all aspects of their business, including their employee benefits programs.
-In the International Foundation’s Personalized Research department, we received many questions about COVID-19 during that time, including questions about dependent care assistance programs (DCAPs), also known as dependent care flexible spending accounts (DCFSAs).
+In March and April, as states first began releasing their “shelter-in-place” orders, plan sponsors had to deal with questions about all aspects of their businesses, including their employee benefits programs.

 IRS Releases COVID-19 Guidance Under Section 125 Cafeteria Plans

 On May 12, 2020, the Internal Revenue Service (IRS) released temporary guidance in Notice 2020-29 as a result of the public health emergency posed by COVID-19.
 The notice details several new optional amendments impacting Section 125 cafeteria plans, health plans, flexible spending arrangements (FSAs) and DCAPs.

 Plan sponsors may now consider implementing these changes to allow for flexibility when addressing the situations participants are concerned about—such as an increase or decrease in the need for dependent care assistance due to the closure of schools and child care providers as well as changes to the employee’s work location or schedule.

 Prior to the New Guidance, What Changes Were Allowable for DCAPs?

 Enrollment in the DCAP could only be made at open enrollment, prior to the plan year.
 Only a few exceptions for mid–year plan changes were typically allowed, if the changes were already addressed in the plan document, including: